Field Guide

 If Portfolio Tax is highest

-Create a 60-day minimum lead time policy.
-If it does not meet the minimum, it requires VP approval to proceed.
+Create a 60-day minimum lead-time policy.
+If it doesn't meet the minimum, it needs VP approval to proceed.
 The friction slows down the chaos.

 If Pipeline Tax is highest

-Add one field to your event intake: "What is the 30-day proof point?"
+Add one field to your event intake: "What's the 30-day proof point?"
 If nobody can answer it, the event has a strategy gap.
 Name it before you run it.

 Key Insight: Fix one thing per quarter.
-That is 12 improvements in 3 years.
-That is a different team.
+That's 12 improvements in 3 years.
+That's a different team.

-When you say "I am burned out," your boss hears "You can not handle the job."
+When you say "I'm burned out," your boss hears "You can't handle the job."

-When you say "We are paying $500K in hidden taxes," your boss hears "You found money."
+When you say "We're paying $500K in hidden taxes," your boss hears "You found money."

 Instead of...Try...

-"We are burned out.""Each resignation costs us 80% of salary to replace.
-That is the People Tax."
+"We're burned out.""Each resignation costs us 80% of salary to replace.
+That's the People Tax."

-"We have too many last-minute events.""We ran 8 rush events.
-That is $16K in Portfolio Tax.
-Here is how we prevent it."
+"We've got too many last-minute events.""We ran 8 rush events.
+That's $16K in Portfolio Tax.
+Here's how we prevent it."

-"We can not prove ROI.""We could not defend 5 events in the last budget cycle.
-That is Pipeline Tax at $500K."
+"We can't prove ROI.""We couldn't defend 5 events in the last budget cycle.
+That's Pipeline Tax at $500K."

-Key Insight: "I am protecting the revenue engine" lands better than "I am overwhelmed."
+Key Insight: "I'm protecting the revenue engine" lands better than "I'm overwhelmed."

 Frequently Asked Questions

 Directional, not perfect.
-You need a number you can defend, not a number that's audited.
-Start with what you know.
-Refine later.
+You need a number you can defend in a budget meeting, not a number that's audited.
+Start with what you know: salaries, rush count, and pipeline you couldn't protect.
+Refine after the first conversation.

-What if my boss does not believe me?
+What if my boss does not believe the burnout story?

-Show them the math.
-Say, 'I calculated our cost of chaos at $X. Here is how I got there.
+Don't lead with burnout.
+Lead with the tax.
+Say, 'I calculated our Cost of Chaos at $X. Here's how I got there.
 Which tax do you want to fix first?'
+Money changes the conversation when feelings don't.

 What if I am the only one who sees the problem?